cwilling/152539/readme.txt

 20250923 (Added by Christoph Willing)
 In LIF_COBN, code_COBN.c separated into connections_COBN.c and process_COBN.c
-with Matlab driver_connections.m and driver_process.m added to exercise them.
+with Matlab driver_connections.m and driver_processing.m added to exercise them.
 See LIF_COBN/README.md for details.